 The board will approve additional graduation requirements as recommended by the superintendent.

-In addition to the minimum credit requirements, to earn a diploma each student must:
+In addition to the minimum credit requirements, to earn a diploma each student must meet the assessment requirement defined in RCW 28A.655.061:

-- 1. Pass the reading and writing portions of the statewide assessment; or a state-approved alternative; - 2.
+- 1. Pass the reading and writing portions of the statewide assessment; or a state-approved alternative.
+Students in the classes of 2015, 2016, 2017 and 2018 must pass one of the following comprehensive English Language Arts (ELA) exit exams: reading and writing portions of the statewide assessment or new ELA exit exam (administered beginning spring 2015) or new 11th Grade Smarter Balanced Comprehensive ELA Test (administered beginning spring 2015).
+Students in the class of 2019 and beyond must pass the 11th Grade Smarter Balanced Comprehensive ELA Test; and - 2.
 Complete a High School and Beyond Plan: Within the first year of high school enrollment, each student will develop a plan for satisfying the state and district's high school graduation requirements and for their first year after high school completion.
 The plan should be developed in collaboration with the student, parent and district staff.
 The plan should include how the student will satisfy the district's academic credit requirements, preparation for successfully completing the statewide assessment, a description of the student's culminating project and the student's goals for the year following graduation.
-Each student plan should be reviewed annually at the beginning of the school year to assess student progress, to adjust the plan, and to advise the student on steps necessary for successful completion of the plan; - 3.
-Complete a Culminating Project: During the course of their high school career each student will complete a culminating project.
-The project will demonstrate the student's ability to think analytically, logically and creatively and to integrate experience and knowledge to form reasoned judgments and solve problems.
-The project will also have a connection to the world of work in that it will demonstrate
+Each student plan should be reviewed annually at the beginning of the school year to assess student progress, to adjust the plan, and to advise the student on steps necessary for successful completion of the plan;